Anisotropic chiral cosmology: exact solutions: First model: quintessence plus k-essence

-where $\rm a_i$ ($\rm i=1,2,3$) are the scale factor on directions $\rm (x,y,z)$, respectively, and N is the lapse function.
+where $\rm a_i$ ($\rm i=1,2,3$) are the scale factors in directions $\rm (x,y,z)$, respectively, and N is the lapse function.
 For convenience, and in order to carry out the analytical calculations, we consider the following representation for the line element (\ref{biachi_I_misner})

 where the relations between both representations (\ref{biachi_I_misner}) and (\ref{bianchi}) are given by